my why |

 my passion |

 The art of body language is the driving force and theme in all of my work.
 I want to introduce you to an image of yourself that speaks.
 I want you to hear your laughter, see your joy, feel your power and experience your vulnerability.
-Isolating you with solid backgrounds is important to me, it provides a deep connection between the viewer and you, like an intimate conversation that mutes out all background noise around you and forces people to actively lean in and listen.
+Isolating you with solid backgrounds is important to me, it provides a deep connection between the viewer and you, like an intimate conversation that mutes out all the noise around you and forces people to actively lean in and listen.